zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-ansible/create-ansible/create-ansible.md

-In this tutorial, we’re going to use [Service Connector Hub](https://docs.oracle.com/en-us/iaas/Content/service-connector-hub/overview.htm) to read an OCI stream of data and archive that data to Object Storage.
+In this tutorial, we’re going to use [OCI Cloud Shell](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro.htm) since Ansible comes pre-installed for your environment.
+We are then going to install the Oracle Cloud Infrastructure Ansible collection.
+You then will write a sample playbook that uses Ansible modules.

 ## Pre-Requisites